Home » Recipes » Course » Salads » Crispy Smashed Potato Salad with Tzatziki

 Can I make the salad in advance?

-Leftovers are lovely – it’ll keep for 3 to 4 days in the fridge.
-If you’re making it for a party or entertaining, you can make all the elements earlier in the day (or even the day before!) and then mix everything when you’re ready to serve.
-The tzatziki will be fine for a week in the fridge.
+You can!
+The salad keeps well for 3 to 4 days in the fridge, and leftovers are just as great cold.
+If you’re making it for a party or gathering, prep all the elements earlier in the day (or even the day before!) and then combine everything when you’re ready to serve.
+The tzatziki will keep for up to a week in the fridge.

 Print